Introduction

 What is penetration testing?

-What is the fundamental goal of penetration testing?
+What is the fundamental goal?

-A pen test’s primary goal is to disclose vulnerabilities or exploit weaknesses.
-It is essential to highlight that the primary purpose of a pen test is frequently related to a business objective with a broad strategy.
+It is essential to highlight that the primary purpose of a pen test is often tied to a broader business objective.

 Finally, the types of pen-testing performed are determined by the business goals.

-What are the different approaches to penetration testing?
+What are the different approaches?

-The approach to penetration testing and the project’s scope depends on the information provided to the pen tester.
+The approach to penetration testing and the project’s scope depend on the information provided to the pen tester.

 The different approaches to pen-testing include:

-- Black Box Pen-testing
+- Black Box

-- White Box Pen-testing
+- White Box

-- Gray Box Pen-testing
+- Gray Box

-Black Box Penetration Testing
+Black Box Testing

 Black Box Pen-testing is also known as External Penetration Testing.